-We design and build great 3D printers and print heads
+We design and build 3D printers and print heads utilizing HDLS™/HDLM™

 3D printing, also known as additive manufacturing, creates a physical object from a digital model by building it up in a series of layers.
-SLS/SLM are types of 3D printing in which a laser is used to fuse powdered plastic or metal to form a solid structure.
+Selective Laser Sintering/melting are types of 3D printing in which a laser is used to fuse powdered plastic or metal to form a solid structure.
 It’s been widely used in prototyping but problems limit its adoption in manufacturing end-use parts.

-The core of our technology is our revolutionary multi-patented printhead, the Øgon, which enables pinpoint accuracy and precise energy and temperature regulation.
+The core of our technology is our revolutionary multi-patented printhead, utilizing the Lens Free Optical Scanner (LFOS) also know as the Øgon (zero-gon for resembling a polygon with 0 corners), which enables pinpoint accuracy and precise energy and temperature regulation.

-Using the Øgon, we design and build SLS/SLM 3D printers that we believe will be able to produce consistent, robust parts with the speed and cost efficiency required for manufacturing end-use parts, not just prototyping.
+Using the Øgon, we design and build HDLS/HDLM 3D printers that we believe are able to produce consistent, robust parts with the speed and cost efficiency required for manufacturing end-use parts, not just prototyping.

 We’ve already built a prototype print head and printer that prove the feasibility of our innovative design.
-Now we’re perfecting our SLS printer for thermoplastic nylon, which is widely used across industries.
-We’re also starting to work on our SLM printer for metal.
-Our first production model should be ready for strategic customer sales in Q1 2022.
+Now we’re perfecting our HDLS printer for thermoplastic nylon, which is widely used across industries.
+We’re also starting to work on our HDLM printer for metal.

 WHAT MAKES OUR TECHNOLOGY DIFFERENT